 Panty Shots while wearing one.
 This is where Modesty Shorts come in.
 They let a girl or woman run, jump, tumble, fight, climb ladders, or even fly without anyone catching a glimpse of her underwear.
 Other common variations are large puffy bloomers in non-period pieces which are used as a bit of a fancier version normally on more gothic characters.
-In Western works, spankies are worn for this purpose under cheerleading outfits.
+In Western works, spankies are worn for this purpose under cheerleading outfits, or sometimes tights or leggings.
 This trope is common in anime, as School Uniforms are almost always extremely short.
 It is often worn by Kick Chicks, Cheerleaders, Action Girls, Tomboys or anyone else with an active lifestyle.
 Compare Skirt over Slacks, which are visible when a woman walks normally and tend to be used more as a fashion statement, though sometimes they can serve the same practical purpose.
 May be combined with Zettai Ryouiki.
 An alternative solution for this problem (in fiction, at least) is the Magic Skirt.

 open/close all folders

-- In a commercial for The25th Annual Putnam County Spelling Bee the Asian chick does a kick revealing that she wears shorts under her schoolgirl skirt.
+- In a commercial for The25th Annual Putnam County Spelling Bee, the Asian chick does a kick revealing that she wears shorts under her schoolgirl skirt.

 - Hersey's Air Delites animated ad.

 - A male version is found in this Lycos seach engine ad here (It's in French with English Sub).
 A man in a kilt is having a hard time keeping his kilt down while playing the bagpipes.
 The dog in the commercial brings him some of these shorts so all is safe from being seen.